dmbright01/AerospaceCalculator/README.md

 # AerospaceCalculator
-A simple calculator GUI for common aerospace calculations made with Python using tkinter library
+This was a project done as part of a freshmen engineering course at my university.
+It is a simple calculator GUI for common aerospace calculations made with Python using tkinter library.
+Uploading for reference of using tkinter for simple GUI projects.
+The mp4 files that the code searches for were not included in the initial commit for size, but links to the source can be found in works cited.
+No plans to update this, just for reference.